Ex Astris Scientia

 Q: What software do you use for your drawings?

-Q: Which Star Trek fonts are you using for your starships?
+Q: Which Star Trek fonts do you use for your starships?

-A: A variety of fonts can be found at Sector 0-0-1.
+A: A variety of fonts can be found at Star Trek Minutiae.
 The ones I use for the TNG ships are called Federation Hull (with outline) and Federation Bold (without outline).
 The perfectly fitting font for TOS starships is called Airborne by Charles Casimiro.
-This font looks a lot crispier than the similar, yet rather amateurish fonts that have been around for many years.
+This font looks a lot more crisp than the similar, yet rather amateurish fonts that have been around for many years.

-A: Actually, I neither created those drawings myself, nor do I know for sure which software has been used.
-I can only say that it was a 2D illustration program, rather than 3D, because it looks "flat".
-My best guess is Adobe Illustrator, since that is what most people working in that business are using (usually on a Mac, but there is also a Windows version).
+A: Actually, I only cleaned them up and replaced missing parts.
+I neither created those drawings in the first place, nor do I know for sure which software has been used.
+I can only say that it was a 2D illustration program.
+My best guess is Adobe Illustrator, since that is what most people working in that business seemed to be using.

 Q: Could you give me some advice on 3D starship design?

 A: No, for the simple reason that I have not the faintest idea of 3D design.
 Really.
 All the 3D models on my site are made by artists whose experience and talent I admire myself.
-I don't even have a simple program for that, let alone something advanced like Lightwave.
-If you're looking for 3D design, I can highly recommend SciFi Meshes.
+I don't even have a simple program for 3D design.
+If you're looking for advice, I can highly recommend SciFi Meshes.
 This is the place where the experts gather.
 Once you are there, you will find many examples, tutorials and meshes for download.
-If you should still have unanswered questions or need some feedback, just sign up for their forums.

 Q: Could you design a starship for me?